OluwatosinExcel/OluwatosinExcel/README.md

-👋 Hi, I'm Oluwatosin, a data analyst from Nigeria.
+👋 Hi, I'm Oluwatosin, a data analyst and machine learning engineer from Nigeria.

 # 🙋‍♀️ About Me